Ciao (The White Lotus): Plot

 At a beach near Taormina, Sicily, a woman named Daphne (Meghann Fahy) talks with some tourists, remarking that she had a great vacation stay at a White Lotus resort.
 She then swims in the sea, where she is shocked to stumble upon a body.
 She quickly returns to the beach for help.
 The White Lotus' manager, Valentina (Sabrina Impacciatore) is informed by her concierge, Rocco (Federico Ferrante), that more bodies were retrieved from the beach, all of which were guests at their resort.

-One week earlier, Valentina welcomes the newest guest at the resort.
+One week earlier, Valentina welcomes the newest guests at the resort.
 These include married couple Ethan (Will Sharpe) and Harper Spiller (Aubrey Plaza), who are accompanying Ethan's brash college roommate Cameron Sullivan (Theo James) and his wife Daphne; the Di Grasso family, which consists of Bert (F. Murray Abraham), his son Dominic (Michael Imperioli), and his grandson Albie (Adam DiMarco); and Tanya (Jennifer Coolidge), who is now married to Greg (Jon Gries), but their relationship is strained.
 Tanya has also brought her young assistant Portia (Haley Lu Richardson), which annoys Greg as he wanted a romantic getaway, so she orders Portia to stay in her room.
-At the dock, sex worker Lucia (Simona Tabasco) and her friend Mia (Beatrice Grannò) await for the arrival of Lucia's newest client, one of the guests.
+At the dock, sex worker Lucia (Simona Tabasco) and her friend Mia (Beatrice Grannò) await the arrival of Lucia's newest client, one of the guests.

 Harper is annoyed by Cameron and Daphne, despite Ethan's insistence that they are very kind.
 During lunch, Harper's disdain grows, especially when she learns that Cameron and Daphne are ignorant of global affairs.
 Later on, Harper goes to her bathroom, where Cameron (as the couples live in an adjacent room) exposes himself when changing clothes.
 Portia is upset about Tanya's treatment of her, and ends up meeting Albie by the pool.
 Dominic is trying to fix his marriage after multiple infidelities, and also has to keep Bert in check as he sexually harasses many of the employees at the hotel.

 That night, Lucia sneaks into the resort, avoiding Valentina who wants to kick her out.
 She meets with her client, Dominic.
 Mia, meanwhile, stays at the bar, where she meets the resort's pianist, Giuseppe (Federico Scribani Rossi).
 However, Giuseppe takes her for a sex worker, and she throws her drink in his face.
 As Cameron and Daphne spend time together in their room, Harper tells Ethan about Cameron exposing himself, which Ethan downplays.
 In Dominic's room, he and Lucia have sex.